 Though gabapentin is described to be non-intoxicating, there are reviews stating it can cause long-lasting euphoric effects when taken in larger amounts.
 Some people who took gabapentin long-term for legitimate medical reasons have reported it as addictive.
 Therefore, the rise in gabapentin prescription definitely puts forward the concern for potential abuse.

-How Long Does Gabapentin Stay In Your System?
+How Long For Gabapentin High To Kick In Your System?

 Gabapentin is a prescription medication used to treat nerve-related disorders, seizures and anxiety.
 It is available in two versions; Immediate Release and Extended Release.
 Half-life of gabapentin usually ranges from 5 to 7 hours.